PankajMehar/data-science-resources/README.md

 # Data Science Resources
 Sometimes people ask me how to learn data analytics or which books / websites I currently read.
 For redirecting to an oveview I created this collection of useful resources about data science.
-Over the time I read great books and keep tracking some websites to be updated.
+Over the time I have read great books and keep tracking some websites to be updated.
 If you need a more extensive list check also this [collection](https://github.com/bulutyazilim/awesome-datascience).

 * [Books](#books)
 * [Websites](#websites)